 - Submit details in your product data to show the difference between each variant.
 You can submit variants that have different values for any of the following attributes:

 size_system.
-Providing these details helps us show your ads when people search for these type of characteristics.
+Providing these details helps us show your ads when people search for these types of characteristics.
 In your product data, you can use the parent SKU as the

 - Submit variants that are typically in stock.
 When submitting your best selling variants, make sure that you submit the correct value for the